-People tend to be shocked when I tell them how many theater former theater people end up going into libraries as a second career.
+People tend to be surprised when I tell them how many former theater people end up going into libraries as a second career.
 But it’s true—I know several former costumers and stage managers, even a sound guy and a dramaturg or two, who left theater to pursue new careers as librarians or archivists.
 I estimate fully one third of my class in my Masters of Library and Information Science program were former theater people.

 (Interestingly, I don’t personally know any actors, designers, or directors who left theater for libraries.
 None of the creative side, just us backstage folk.)

 Thing is, theaters and libraries are a natural fit.

 Libraries and theater are both dedicated to the importance of stories